Joey Fatone: Acting

 In 2002, Fatone played Cousin Angelo in the comedy film My Big Fat Greek Wedding, a role he reprised in the TV spin-off My Big Fat Greek Life and the 2016 sequel.
-In the same year he made his Broadway debut, playing the lead in Rent at the Nederlander Theatre in New York.
+In the same year, he made his Broadway debut, playing the lead in Rent at the Nederlander Theatre in New York.
 He went on to act in the critically acclaimed movie The Cooler and had minor roles in the experimental film Red Riding Hood and Homie Spumoni, the latter alongside Jamie-Lynn Sigler.
 He returned to Broadway in 2004 in a revival of Little Shop of Horrors and later appeared in productions of The Producers and 42nd Street in Pittsburgh and Rock of Ages at Bally's Las Vegas.

-Fatone played himself in the kung fu skit "Enter the Fat One" in the first season of Robot Chicken, later making more appearances on the show including the first Star Wars episode.
-He also played himself in the Syfy film Jersey Shore Shark Attack, the TV series Return of the Mac and the Comedy Central feature Cursed Friends.
+Fatone played himself in the kung fu skit "Enter the Fat One" in the first season of Robot Chicken, later making more appearances on the show, including the first Star Wars episode.
+He also played himself in the Syfy film Jersey Shore Shark Attack, the TV series Return of the Mac, and the Comedy Central feature Cursed Friends.
 Fatone has guest-starred in the Disney Channel series Hannah Montana, Imagination Movers and Kim Possible in addition to various other TV shows and horror films, including Inkubus (2011) and Dead 7 (2016).
+He reprised his role as Angelo in My Big Fat Greek Wedding 3 (2023), and he also lent his voice to Trolls Band Together playing the character Ablaze.
+He once again lent his voice to an episode of Superkitties in 2025.

 Presenting

 Fatone was the "ringmaster" for NBC's reality series Celebrity Circus in 2005.
 In 2007, he hosted NBC's The Singing Bee and the Australian version of the show on Nine Network.
-The same year he became a red carpet host for TV Guide along with Lisa Rinna.
+The same year, he became a red carpet host for TV Guide along with Lisa Rinna.
 In 2009 Fatone co-hosted the live pre-show for TNA Wrestling's biggest annual pay-per-view event, TNA Bound for Glory, alongside Jeremy Borash.

 From 2010 to 2015, Fatone served as the announcer for host Steve Harvey on the show Family Feud.
 At the same time he hosted the Live Well Network series My Family Recipe Rocks, the Food Network cooking competition Rewrapped, and Parents Just Don't Understand series on the Hub Network.
 He also was a celebrity guest host of The Price Is Right Live! at Bally's Las Vegas.
 In January 2012, Fatone was one of eight celebrities participating in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.
 Though eliminated in week six, he secured a $5,000 award for his charity, the Fatone Family Foundation.